andrewbaxter/genemichaels/readme.md

   "comment_width": 80,
   // If reformatting comments results in an error, abort formatting the document.
   "comment_errors_fatal": false,
-  // If there are blank lines beyond what genemichaels would add itself, keep up to this number
-  // of them.
+  // Genemichaels will replace line breaks with it's own deterministic line breaks.
+You can
+  // use this to keep extra line breaks (1 will keep up to 1 extra line break) during comment
+  // extraction.
+This is unused during formatting.
   "keep_max_blank_lines": 0
 }
 ```